odewahn/jdboston16/schedule.md

 # Dates

 This is a 2 day event on *March 17-18 from 9:00 - 5:30*.
-You only need to attend on your day, but you are of course welcome to attend both days.
+You are welcomed and encouraged to attend both days, if possible.

 # Location